Forever

 Collect 25 million observations of BC’s incredible diversity of life, to help keep it abundant forever.

 When you visit BC’s provincial parks and nature areas, collect photographic observations of plants, animals, fungi, and other organisms, then upload them to iNaturalist and other nature‑reporting apps such as eBird and WhaleReport.
-These observations help researchers develop a deeper understanding of what parks are protecting and inform management decisions to sustain these protected areas for generations to come.
+These observations help researchers develop a deeper understanding of what parks protect and inform management decisions to sustain these protected areas for future generations.

 Our Wildlife Forever program uses various forms of data collection including remote wildlife cameras, eDNA and citizen science initiatives to grow our understanding of the state of B.C.’s parks.